Gastove/doctopus/README.md

 [![Build Status](https://travis-ci.org/Gastove/doctopus.svg?branch=master)](https://travis-ci.org/Gastove/doctopus)

 Read The Docs is a terrific project... as long as you want to use Sphinx.
-In our day-to-day as coders, we might write all manner of things -- Java with JavaDocs, folders full of `.markdown`, custom JavaScript analyzers.
+But how often is that, really?
+In our day-to-day as documenters of technical projects, we might write all manner of things -- Java with JavaDocs, folders full of `markdown`, custom JavaScript analyzers, Scaladoc -- it's a big list of thingies.
 They're all perfectly capable of being typeset to HTML.
-It's time to make it a heck of a lot easier to get them on the web.
+It's time to make it a heck of a lot easier to get them on the web, in an orchestrated, easy-to-serve way.

 Doctopus is a framework for taking a project full of something-HTML-able, generating that HTML, and serving it on the Internet.
-Or, if you like, it's like RTD without the RST dependence.
+Or, if you like, it's like RTD without the RST dependency.
 Also: it's trivial to host.
 (Not everything should be public, y'know?)

 It's also... a work in progress.
 Like.... very in progress.
 Go easy on it.